 Survival rates are a way to get an idea of the outlook for children with a certain type of cancer.
 Some parents may want to know the statistics for children in similar situations, but others may not find the numbers helpful, or may even not want to know them.
-If you would rather not read about survival rates, please skip to the next section.

 The 5-year survival rate refers to the percentage of children who live at least 5 years after their cancer is diagnosed.
 Of course, many children live much longer than 5 years (and many are cured).

 In order to get 5-year survival rates, doctors have to look at children who were treated at least 5 years ago.
 Improvements in treatment since then may result in a better outlook for children now being diagnosed with neuroblastoma.